• Skip to primary navigation

 • Chop the onion very finely.

-• Place the yogurt in a small bowl, add the mustard and stir well together.
-Add the vinegar, salt and pepper, and the olive oil.
+• Make yogurt dressing: Place the yogurt in a small bowl, add the mustard, and stir well.
+Add the vinegar, salt, pepper, and olive oil.
 Whisk until the mixture emulsifies a little bit.
 Stir in the onion and the herbs.

-• This will make enough to dress a large salad, you could double the quantities and keep the rest in the fridge.
-It will keep for 2 or 3 days.
+1. The recipe will make enough dressing to dress a large salad.
+You can double the quantities and refrigerate the rest for 3-4 days.

 Nutrition